lakshmi-warrier/amfoss-tasks/task-4/README.md

-Most of the syntactical errors were discovered using VSC :sweat_smile:
+Most of the syntactical errors were resolved using VSC :sweat_smile:\
+Division by zero was fixed, and label mismatches were taken care of.\
+Working on divsion that results in an irrational number